Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

 \begin{example} Consider the $T$-orthogonal setup and assume uniform sparsity $\rho_{t} = \rho$ for all $t=1,\ldots,T$.
 The per-component MSE of reconstruction can be obtained by solving the set of equations

 where we introduced the definitions

 for notational simplicity. \end{example}

-The next result shows that the performance of \emph{rotationally invariant setup} does not depend on the specific values of $\{\rho_{t}\}$ but only on the expected sparsity level $\rho = \Tx^{-1}\sum_{\tx} \rho_{\tx}$ of the vector of interest.
+For completeness, we provide next a result similar to Proposition~\ref{prop:Tortho_general} for the rotationally invariant case.
+It shows that the performance of this matrix ensemble does not depend on the specific values of $\{\rho_{t}\}$ but only on the expected sparsity level $\rho = \Tx^{-1}\sum_{\tx} \rho_{\tx}$ of the vector of interest.
 The MSE is given as a function of the Stieltjes transform and its first order derivative of the asymptotic eigenvalue distribution $F_{\vm{A} \vm{A}^{\trans}}$ of the measurement matrix.
+As shown in Section~\ref{sec:equivalence}, the end result is essentially the same as the HCIZ integral formula based approach in \cite{Tulino-etal-cs2013}, but the derivation and form of the proposition are chosen here to match the previous analysis.
+It should be remarked, however, that Proposition~\ref{prop:Tortho_general} cannot be obtained from \cite{Tulino-etal-cs2013} and the $T$-orthogonal ensemble requires a special treatment.

 \begin{prop} Recall the rotationally invariant setup given in Definition~\ref{defn:matrix_ensembles}.
 The average MSE of reconstruction for LASSO in this case is given by $\mse = \rho - 2 m + Q$, where the parameters $m$ and $Q$ are as in \eqref{eq:m_Torthogonal}~and~\eqref{eq:Q_Torthogonal} with the block index $t$ omitted.
 To obtain the MSE, the following set of equations